-Community engagement helps local authorities understand demand and preferences.

 Community engagement helps local authorities understand where council support can make a difference.

 It is important to acknowledge the selection of the engagement tool is vital.

 The current dialogue among councils around community engagement has primarily been focused on digital engagement.
 While social media has become a prevalent tool for councils, and other digital tools may help them engage with their community, there is still an array of other non-digital engagement methods.
 Also, with all engagement methods, there is the possibility of a vocal minority influencing the decision-making process.